BSeR-PoC/bser-technical-guidebook/docs/source/bser_fhir_ig/3_profiles.rst

 BSeR Initiator and Recipient Profiles
 -------------------------------------
 Relevant Profiles:

+- BSeR Referral Initiator Practitioner Role
+- BSeR Referral Recipient Practitioner Role
+- BSeR Practitioner
+- BSeR Organization
-- BSeR Profiles: BSeR Referral Initiator Practitioner Role, BSeR Referral Recipient Practitioner Role, BSeR Practitioner, BSeR Organization, BSeR Service Delivery Location
+- BSeR Service Delivery Location

 There are two BSeR profiles constraining PractionerRole, one for the initiator and one for the recipient.